gosi/dotfiles/.emacs.d/README.md

 ## .emacs.d

 This is my emacs configuration.
 Settings and packages are split into separate init-files inside the init/ folder.
-These are loaded by init.el!
+These are loaded by init.el.
-This config is intended to just be dropped in $HOME and ready to go.
+The configuration is intended to just be dropped in $HOME and ready to go.

 This however isn't completely dependency free.
 It expects: